 - Partner with ArtPlace to guide and administer the partnerships.

-If you are interested in getting involved in either of these initiatives, please contact Civic Arts to share more about your interest!
+If you are interested in learning more or getting involved in either of these initiatives, please contact Civic Arts to share more about your interest!
 We have lots of opportunities to highlight leaders and voices in the field.

 Looking for more resources on local government work in creative placemaking?
 Check out the following!